-The first challenge in designing such a tool is quantifying how good a mediator is at reaching case settlements.
+The first challenge in designing such a tool is to determine how good a mediator is at reaching case settlements.
 We quantify a given mediator's contributions to successful resolution by adapting value-added models, typically used to measure the performance of teachers, to our setting.
 Continual entry and exit of mediators also means that the tool needs to balance exploring new mediators and exploiting identified better mediators, as in the Multi-Armed Bandit (MAB) literature \cite{MAL-068}.
-Since bandit algorithms require a measure of uncertainty, we maintain Gaussian belief distributions over mediator value added, centered around our point estimate.
-MABs and their variants have, of course, been researched extensively and applied to many real-world applications such as online recommendation systems, ad-auctions, etc. \cite{bouneffouf2020survey}.
-Mediator assignment resembles the ``Bandits with Knapsacks'' model of \citet{BwK}, but with a few key differences.
-Notably, in the BwK model, there is a limited strict capacity for each resource over the entire course of time.
-In mediator assignment, this constraint is (1) dynamic, in that resources replenish -- when a mediator finishes with a case, their capacity is again increased -- and (2) soft, because mediators can temporarily go over capacity (and often do, in practice), but this is considered undesirable by the system designers.
+To accommodate uncertainty and learning, we maintain Gaussian belief distributions over mediator value added, centered around our point estimate.
+MABs and their variants have, of course, been researched extensively and used in many real-world applications such as online recommendation systems, ad-auctions, etc. \cite{bouneffouf2020survey}.
+Mediator assignment resembles the Bandits-with-Knapsacks (BwK) model of \citet{BwK}, but with a few key differences.
+Notably, in the BwK model, there is a strict capacity limit for each resource over the entire course of time.
+In mediator assignment, this constraint is (1) dynamic, in that resources replenish -- when a mediator finishes with a case, their capacity is freed up -- and (2) soft, because mediators can temporarily go over capacity (and in manual assignment often do), although this is considered undesirable by the Judiciary.

-The second major challenge is that of online assignment across mediators with different capabilities (in terms of which court stations and case types they are accredited for) and value added.
+The second major challenge is that of online assignment across mediators with different accreditation sets (i.e., court stations and case types they are accredited for) and values added.
 The closest existing work that addresses a similar challenge is the OM-RR-PA online assignment of reusable resources algorithm \cite{dong2021efficient}.
 Again, there are several key differences with our setting.
 First, OM-RR-PA operates with hard capacity constraints on each reusable resource and allows delayed assignments of arriving tasks to avoid overload of resources.
 Second, it assumes that the time a resource will be in use once allocated is deterministic and known.
 Finally, OM-RR-PA does not address learning, and including the complexities of learning when mediators are accredited across many different possible subsets of tasks would be non-trivial in that setting.